SanderMertens/flecs/docs/Manual.md

 ## Diagrams

 ### High level architecture
-This diagram provides an overview of how entiies, components, tables, queries, filters and systems are wired together.
+This diagram provides an overview of how entities, components, tables, queries, filters and systems are wired together.
 ![Architecture diagram](flecs-architecture-overview.png)

 ### Component add flow